Best HOA Software for Self-Managed Associations: An Independent, Rubric-Scored Comparison

 | 8 | Buildium | 3.25 | 2 | 5 | 3 | 4 | 2 | 4 | from $62/mo (association pricing by phone) |

-| 9 | Smartwebs | 2.90 | 3 | 4 | 1 | 4 | 2 | 3 | not public (quote; minimums apply) |
+| 9 | Smartwebs | 2.90 | 3 | 4 | 1 | 4 | 2 | 3 | Quote only as of July 29, 2026; MAX adds accounting |

 Weighted total = Σ(score × weight).
 Example: PayHOA = 5(.25)+5(.20)+5(.15)+5(.15)+4(.15)+4(.10) = 4.75.
 TownSq and Buildium tie at 3.25; TownSq ranks higher on the self-managed-fit tiebreaker.
-All prices are the vendor’s published figures verified July 3, 2026; pricing changes often — confirm on the vendor’s site.
+All prices are the vendor’s published figures verified July 3, 2026; pricing changes often, confirm on the vendor’s site.

-1. PayHOA — best overall for self-managed boards 4.75
+1. PayHOA, best overall for self-managed boards 4.75

-Why it ranks first: PayHOA is one of the few platforms whose design center is the self-managed association — its pricing page defaults to a Self-Managed tab — and it pairs that focus with genuinely deep money tools: general-ledger accounting, invoicing and online payments, bank sync (Plaid + Western Alliance), plus violations, architectural request forms, mass email/text/calls, a USPS mailroom, website builder, voting and surveys, document storage, and an optional bookkeeping service if no volunteer will take the books.
+Why it ranks first: PayHOA is one of the few platforms whose design center is the self-managed association, its pricing page defaults to a Self-Managed tab, and it pairs that focus with genuinely deep money tools: general-ledger accounting, invoicing and online payments, bank sync (Plaid + Western Alliance), plus violations, architectural request forms, mass email/text/calls, a USPS mailroom, website builder, voting and surveys, document storage, and an optional bookkeeping service if no volunteer will take the books.

-Published pricing (verified July 3, 2026): a single all-inclusive plan by unit count, billed yearly (monthly billing in parentheses): 0–25 units $49/mo ($54); 26–50 $59 ($65); 51–100 $99 ($109); 101–150 $129 ($142); 151–200 $169 ($186); 201–300 $199 ($219), scaling to $0.55/unit/mo above 500 units.
+Published pricing (verified July 3, 2026, re-verified unchanged July 28, 2026): a single all-inclusive plan by unit count, billed yearly (monthly billing in parentheses): 0–25 units $49/mo ($54); 26–50 $59 ($65); 51–100 $99 ($109); 101–150 $129 ($142); 151–200 $169 ($186); 201–300 $199 ($219), scaling to $0.55/unit/mo above 500 units.
 Usage fees: ACH $2.45; cards 3.5% + $0.50; USPS letter $1.25; optional bookkeeping from $199/mo; 1120-H preparation from $399.
 Source: payhoa.com/pricing.

-2. RunHOA — best budget pick 4.20
+2. RunHOA, best budget pick 4.20

-Why it ranks here: $399 per year flat, all features, unlimited units and users — the cheapest credible all-in-one we found with published pricing.
+Why it ranks here: $399 per year flat, all features, unlimited units and users, the cheapest credible all-in-one we found with published pricing.
 It covers directories, a member portal, HOA accounting and budgeting, dues collection via Stripe, 1120-H tax form generation, e-voting, email/text, calendar, website builder, document storage, and amenity reservations.
 Built exclusively for self-managed HOAs.

 Published pricing (verified July 3, 2026): $399/year flat.
 30-day free trial, no credit card.
 Source: runhoa.com/pricing.

-3. HOA Start — strong all-rounder with website DNA 4.10
+3. HOA Start, strong all-rounder with website DNA 4.10

 Why it ranks here: markets directly to volunteer boards, and combines a polished website builder with member accounts, email/text blasts, accounting and budgeting, Stripe payments, online voting, violation tracking, architectural requests and work orders, amenity reservations, and a board room.
 It also runs webinars aimed at self-managed boards.
+Full detail in our documentation-based HOA Start assessment, including a tier-by-tier read of the vendor’s own feature matrix.

-4. Condo Control — feature depth for condos and larger communities 3.70
+4. Condo Control, feature depth for condos and larger communities 3.70

 Why it ranks here: a mature platform with a dedicated self-managed market page, strongest in condos and high-rises: announcements with an AI assistant, accounting and online payments, violations, architectural review, amenity booking, e-voting and proxy voting, virtual meetings, security/concierge modules, resident portal and app, and public websites.
 The portal/payments score of 5 reflects the broadest resident-facing feature set in this group.

 Watch for: quote-only pricing and an up-front-plus-ongoing cost model make budgeting harder for a small board.
+See our detailed Condo Control assessment for its strengths, the friction boards report, and who it fits.

-5. Neigbrs by Vinteum — transparent per-unit pricing 3.55
+5. Neigbrs by Vinteum, transparent per-unit pricing 3.55

-Why it ranks here: separate solution pages for self-managed associations, with a resident portal and public website, notices/SMS/smart calls, digital voting and board elections, amenity booking, maintenance requests, incident reporting, package tracking, visitor/access control, and QuickBooks integration for invoicing — meaning the accounting itself lives in QuickBooks rather than natively.
+Why it ranks here: separate solution pages for self-managed associations, with a resident portal and public website, notices/SMS/smart calls, digital voting and board elections, amenity booking, maintenance requests, incident reporting, package tracking, visitor/access control, and QuickBooks integration for invoicing, meaning the accounting itself lives in QuickBooks rather than natively.

-6. HOALife — enforcement-first, bring your own accounting 3.50
+6. HOALife, enforcement-first, bring your own accounting 3.50

-Why it ranks here: built around what it calls the enforcement workflow — GPS-guided inspections, violations, architectural review — plus online voting, owner portal and public website, email and postal communications, work orders, payments, and a QuickBooks Online integration.
+Why it ranks here: built around what it calls the enforcement workflow, GPS-guided inspections, violations, architectural review, plus online voting, owner portal and public website, email and postal communications, work orders, payments, and a QuickBooks Online integration.
 It publishes a dedicated self-managed page and handbook.
 Month-to-month agreements are a genuine plus for volunteer boards.

 Published pricing (verified July 3, 2026): starting at $199/month; final pricing scoped during a 30-minute demo based on community size.
 Source: hoalife.com/pricing.